norskeld/sigma/apps/docs/content/combinators/chainr.md

 `chainr` combinator parses _one_ or more occurrences of `parser`, separated by `op` (in [EBNF] notation: `parser (op parser)*`).
 Returns a value obtained by a recursive right-associative application of `fn` to the operand values and the values returned by `op`.
 It is the right-associative counterpart of [chainl], useful for right-associative operators like exponentiation.

 Note that the `op` parser matches _only_ the operator, and `fn` receives the operand values on both sides of it.
+Where [chainl] folds each pair as it reads it, `chainr` collects the whole run first and folds it afterwards, since the rightmost pair has to be reduced before the ones to its left.

+The [expressions] guide covers precedence, associativity and building a tree rather than a value.

 ## Usage